 The St Albans Museums Service will finish development of a conservation management plan in the first year of this action plan.
-The conservation plan will ensure above ground historic features and buried archaeological remains are appropriately managed, detailing appropriate actions to preserve these important features.
-This will include, as a minimum, removing vegetation from the ruins to prevent roots damaging the mortar and controlling ruderal vegetation on the footprints of former buildings to prevent damage to buried remains and maintain open views of the above ground features.
-Any additional actions identified in the conservation plan will be adopted into this GAP following the conservation plan's completion.
+The conservation management plan will ensure above ground historic features and buried archaeological remains are appropriately managed, detailing appropriate actions to preserve these important features.
+This will include, as a minimum, removing vegetation from the ruins to prevent roots damaging the mortar and controlling vegetation on the footprints of former buildings to prevent damage to buried remains and maintain open views of the above ground features to maximise visitor experiences.
+Any additional actions identified in the conservation plan will be adopted into this GAP following the conservation management plan's completion.